andrew-codes/home-automation/README.md

 This mono-repo consists of several applications and services I use to create my home automation.

-My home automation and, all related services, run in a local Kubernetes cluster.
-I have automated the provisioning of the cluster, so tearing down or spinning one back up is fairly straight forward.
+My home automation and all related services run in a local Kubernetes cluster.
+I have automated the cluster provisioning, so tearing down or spinning one back up is fairly straightforward.
 See the [kubernetes cluster setup page](./docs/kubernetes-cluster-setup.md) for more information.

 ## Topics